alistairknock/Coursera_Capstone/Outdoors spaces - draft report.md

 _Figure 2: Histogram showing total count of positive facilities across all universities split by category_

-Of the 81,0000 venues found, parks and churches constitute over 10%, followed by art galleries, gyms and fitness centres.
+Of the 81,0000 positive facilities found, parks and churches constitute over 10%, followed by art galleries, gyms and fitness centres.
 This seemed appropriate given the relatively green and historic environment of the UK.

 We then looked at variability using a boxplot showing the spread of universities within each category: